Kidnapping and killing of Margaret Hassan: Gulf War aid efforts

-Kidnapping and Execution
+Abduction during the Iraq War

 Hassan was kidnapped in Baghdad on 19 October 2004, and was killed some weeks later on 8 November.
 In a video released of her in captivity she pleaded for the withdrawal of British troops.
 She stated that "these might be [her] last hours", "Please help me.
-The British people, tell Mr Tony Blair to take the troops out of Iraq and not bring them here to Baghdad", and that she did not "want to die like Mr Bigley", a reference to Kenneth Bigley, who had been executed in Iraq only weeks earlier.
+The British people, tell Mr Tony Blair to take the troops out of Iraq and not bring them here to Baghdad", and that she did not "want to die like Mr Bigley", a reference to Kenneth Bigley, who had been murdered in Iraq only weeks earlier.

 Patients of an Iraqi hospital (where her work had some effect) took to the streets in protest against the hostage takers' actions.
 On 25 October, between 100 and 200 Iraqis protested outside CARE's offices in Baghdad, demanding her release.
 Prominent elements of the Iraqi insurgency, such as the Shura Council of Fallujah Mujahideen, along with Iraqi political figures such as the Shia cleric Grand Ayatollah Ali al-Sistani, condemned the kidnapping and called for her release.
-On 2 November, Al Jazeera reported that the kidnappers threatened to hand her over to the group led by Abu Musab al-Zarqawi who were responsible for the execution of Kenneth Bigley.
+On 2 November, Al Jazeera reported that the kidnappers threatened to hand her over to the group led by Abu Musab al-Zarqawi who were responsible for the murder of Kenneth Bigley.
 On 6 November, a statement purportedly from al-Zarqawi appeared on an Islamist website calling for the release of Hassan unless the kidnappers had information she was aligned with the invading coalition.
 However, the statement could not be authenticated.
 Hassan's whereabouts were unknown in the video.

 On 15 November, US Marines in Fallujah uncovered the body of an unidentified blonde- or grey-haired woman with her legs and arms cut off and throat slit.
 The body could not be immediately identified, but was thought unlikely to be Hassan, who had brown hair.
-There was one other western woman known missing in Iraq at the time the body was discovered, Teresa Borcz Khalifa, 54, Polish-born and also a long-time Iraqi resident.
+There was one other Western woman known missing in Iraq at the time the body was discovered, Teresa Borcz Khalifa, 54, Polish-born and also a long-time Iraqi resident.
 Khalifa was found alive and rescued from her hostage takers on 20 November.

-On 16 November, CNN reported that 'CARE' had issued a statement indicating that the organisation was aware of a videotape showing Hassan's execution.
-Al-Jazeera reported that it had received a tape showing Hassan's murder but was unable to confirm its authenticity.
+On 16 November, CNN reported that 'CARE' had issued a statement indicating that the organisation was aware of a videotape showing Hassan's murder.
+Al Jazeera reported that it had received a tape showing Hassan's murder but was unable to confirm its authenticity.
 The video showed Hassan being shot with a handgun by a masked man.
-It is not known who was responsible for Hassan's abduction and murder.
+It is not known who was responsible for Hassan's abduction and alleged murder.

 The group holding her never identified itself in the hostage videos.